-When books are returned to the library, they will be quarantined for four days per CDC guidelines.
+When books are returned to the library, they will be quarantined for seven days.
 Once the quarantine period ends, they will be available for checkout once again.

 The library’s collection of e-books is growing and being used more and more by students and faculty.
 E-books are appreciated for their round-the-clock availability and ease of access.

 Course reserves will only be offered online this Fall, as a way to reduce the handling of print materials.
 The majority of our course reserves have been online for some time since so many of our articles, books, and videos are available electronically.
 Faculty who have placed physical materials on course reserve in the past should contact the course reserves office about alternatives.
 The librarians have been working with faculty all summer to identify electronic resources to support online classes.

 If you need only a chapter or a small portion of a print book, Documents on Demand will scan it and deliver the content to you within 24-48 hours.
 They will also scan and email copies of articles.
 We encourage people to take advantage of this easy and convenient electronic delivery service.

 Interlibrary loan service (ILL) for borrowing print books from other libraries is set to resume in mid-August.
 We have been working with other libraries in the state and with our delivery service provider to restart this service safely and effectively.